 The fermion formulations described in the previous subsection can be used straightforwardly only for quarks whose masses are small compared to the lattice cutoff, $m_q \lesssim 1/a$ .
 This is because there are discretization errors proportional to powers of $am_q$ , and if $am_q \gtrsim 1$ these errors are large and uncontrolled.
-Present LQCD simulations typically have cutoffs in the range of 1/a = 2-4 GeV (corresponding to $a \approx 0.1 - 0.05$ fm).
+Present LQCD simulations typically have cutoffs in the range of 1/a = 2-5 GeV (corresponding to $a \approx 0.1-0.04$ fm).
 Thus, while for the up, down and strange quarks one has $am_q \ll 1$ , for bottom quarks (with $m_b \approx 4.5$ GeV) one must use alternative approaches.
-Charm quarks ( $m_c \approx 1.5$ GeV) are an intermediate case, allowing simulations using both direct and alternative approaches.
+Charm quarks ( $m_c \approx 1.5$ GeV) are an intermediate case, allowing simulations using both direct and alternative approaches, although increasingly the direct approach is being used.

 For the charm quark, the straightforward approach is to simultaneously reduce the lattice spacing and to improve the fermion action so as to reduce the size of errors proportional to powers of $am_c$ .
-This approach has been followed successfully using the HISQ, twisted-mass and domain-wall actions [24-26,35,36].
+This approach has been followed successfully using the HISQ, twisted-mass and domain-wall actions [24, 25, 27, 39-41].
 It is important to note, however, that reducing a increases the computational cost because an increased number of lattice points are needed for the same physical volume.
-One cannot reduce the spatial size below 2-3 fm without introducing finite volume errors.
-Present lattices have typical sizes of $\sim 64^3 \times 128$ (with the long direction being Euclidean time), and thus allow a lattice cutoff up to $1/a \sim 4$ GeV.
+One cannot reduce the spatial size below 2-3 fm without introducing significant finite volume errors.
+Present lattices have typical sizes of $\sim 64^3 \times 128$ (with the long direction being Euclidean time), and thus allow a lattice cutoff up to $1/a \sim 4$ -6 GeV.

-This approach can, to some extent, be extended to the bottom quark, by the use of simulations with small lattice spacings [37].
-This has been pursued with the HISQ action, using lattices of size up to $144^3 \times 288$ and lattice spacings down to $a \approx 0.03$ fm $(1/a \approx 6.6 \text{ GeV})$ [38].
-Extrapolation in $m_b$ is still needed [39], however, and this makes use of the mass dependence predicted by Heavy Quark Effective Theory (HQET).
+This approach can, to some extent, be extended to the bottom quark, by the use of simulations with small lattice spacings [26,42].
+This has been pursued with the HISQ action [43], using lattices of size up to $144^3 \times 288$ and lattice spacings down to $a \approx 0.03$ fm ( $1/a \approx 6.6$ GeV).
+Extrapolation in $m_b$ is still needed [44], however, and this makes use of the mass dependence predicted by Heavy Quark Effective Theory (HQET).
+Small lattice spacings are also helpful for the simulations of quarkonium for which a different heavy-quark mass scaling is expected.
+See Ref.
+[45] for a recent study.

 Alternative approaches for discretizing heavy quarks are motivated by effective field theories.
 For a bottom quark in heavy-light hadrons, one can use HQET to expand about the infinite quark-mass limit.
-In this limit, the bottom quark is a static color source, and one can straightforwardly write the corresponding lattice action [40].
-Corrections, proportional to powers of $1/m_b$ , can be introduced as operator insertions, with coefficients that can be determined non-perturbatively using existing techniques [41].
+In this limit, the bottom quark is a static color source, and one can straightforwardly write the corresponding lattice action [46].
+Corrections, proportional to powers of $1/m_b$ , can be introduced as operator insertions, with coefficients that can be determined non-perturbatively using existing techniques [47].
 This method allows the continuum limit to be taken controlling all $1/m_b$ corrections.